dmarmor/epichrome/README.md

 Alternately (or if you don't want Spotlight indexing on), you can always copy existing profile folders to a new name to copy settings between apps.

 ### Advanced method (change app URL)

+*Warning: Only try this if you're comfortable editing shell scripts and understand what you're doing inside an app bundle.
+If you make a mistake with this method, it is possible to render your Epichrome app unusable.*

 If you primarily want to change the URL, browse to the folder containing your app.
 Ctrl-click and choose *Show package contents*.
 Open /Contents > Resources > Scripts > config.sh/ in a text editor such as TextEdit or Atom.
 On the final line, you'll see something like: